-I was reading this book during the period of my first visit to BC, after nearly a year living on the coast north of Seattle.
+This essay concentrates on the wealth of background information the study provides.
+The protagonist’s tale not further considered I was reading this book during the period of my first visit to BC, after nearly a year living on the coast north of Seattle.
 We visited the Natural History Museum in Victoria on Vancouver Island, where I spent two hours observing artifacts and exhibits about the very peoples the book was describing.

 We picked our current neighborhood because the builder had left some tall trees – western red cedar, western hemlock, and Douglas fir – in open spaces around the houses, giving a sense of forest place.
-Most urban neighborhoods are built on entirely cleared land, becoming as depressing as burbs are anywhere.
+Most urban neighborhoods are built on entirely cleared land, becoming as depressing as burbs anywhere.
 Our trees are possibly third growth; none are yet 100 feet tall, but the conifers are mixed with open areas of red alder and willow, with salal and fern underbrush, that gives a genuine feel of forest rather than plantation.
 Thus our tiny grove is more convincing than the second/third growth tree plantations one usually finds on clear-cut land owned by the timber industry.

 After the visit to BC, we also did a day trip to Rainier National Park, where virgin forests can still be observed in a slightly inland and mountainous terrain.
 Here we found a climax forest of 200 foot tall western hemlock and red cedar, but considerably less wild in appearance than the coastal forests of BC, as described in the book.
 Outside of parks such as this, virgin forest is either inaccessible or non-existent in Washington.
 In the US, 90% of old growth forest has been liquidated.
 In Canada, it is 60%.
 Mostly what remains is spared due to its inaccessibility or inferior quality.

-The book tries to express the enormous scope of the resource we have lost to commercial logging in the Pacific northwest, stating many facts and figures without references.
+The book aims to express the enormous scope of the resource we have lost to commercial logging in the Pacific northwest, stating many facts and figures without references.
 Academically speaking, the book is at best a starting place for further research.
 The book further notes that the magnitude of the timber extraction’s effect on our environment cannot be conveyed in words.
 Even aerial pictures are too remote to convey anything but scale.

-The author mentions that in the eastern half of the country, logged before modern technology became so aggressive, abandoned farm land is now being reclaimed by its original natural ecology with surprising ease over just a couple of generations.
+The author notes that in the eastern half of the country, logged before modern technology became so aggressive, abandoned farm land is now being reclaimed by its original natural ecology with surprising ease over just a couple of generations.
 But the wasteful and rapacious methods of the late 20th century loggers so devastated and denuded the northwest landscape that, except in river bottom land, it may take centuries before the land is reclaimable by nature.

 And in all the accessible places, man will surely intervene again before that can happen.
 What was there is gone forever, as long as man is there as well.
 What is left are a handful of token virgin groves that the timber liquidaters left behind to mollify those few citizens who were even concerned about trees.
 It was just such a token remnant that was attacked by the story’s protagonist.